-There is no cure for muscular dystrophy.
+There is currently no cure for muscular dystrophy.

 To help ease discomfort, reduce joint contractures, and prevent or delay scoliosis, physiotherapists offer advice on stretches and exercises, and the prescription of orthoses and other orthopaedic devices.
 Occupational therapists also provide advice on sitting positions and activities.
 Such treatment can keep affected people walking for longer and maximise independence in daily living.

 For some types of muscular dystrophy, medication can help manage the symptoms of the condition.
-For example, boys with Duchenne muscular dystrophy are usually prescribed corticosteroids, which can delay the need for a wheelchair by several years on average.
+For example, males with Duchenne muscular dystrophy are usually prescribed corticosteroids, which can delay the need for a wheelchair by several years on average.
 However, the risk of side effects needs to be considered.

 Genetic counselling for muscular dystrophy

 If your child or another family member has been diagnosed with muscular dystrophy, or if it runs in your family, it may be helpful to speak to a genetic counsellor.